ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 We can use the API Monitor application to clarify the underlying WinAPI function that is called by `ControlSend`.
 This is a [`SetKeyboardState`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms646314%28v=vs.85%29.aspx) WinAPI function.
 You can try to rewrite our `ControlSend.au3` application to use `SetKeyboardState` function directly for an exercise.

 But now we face a difficulty with sending keystrokes to the maximized DirectX window.
 The problem is that DirectX window has no internal controls.
-Actually, it will work correctly if you just skip the `controlID` parameter of the `ControlSend` function.
+Actually, it works correctly if you just skip the `controlID` parameter of the `ControlSend` function.

 This is a [`ControlSendDirectx.au3`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ClickerBots/OSLevelEmbeddingData/ControlSendDirectx.au3) script that simulates the `a` keystroke in the inactive Warcraft III window:
 ```AutoIt